-We will continue to offer a larger variety of nutrient-dense vegetables, including dark green, orange, starchy vegetables and legumes.
-Students will now be required to take 1/2 cup of fruit or vegetable for their meal to be considered a full meal.
+We offer a larger variety of nutrient-dense vegetables, including dark green, orange, starchy vegetables and legumes.
+Students are required to take 1/2 cup of fruit or vegetable for their meal to be considered a full meal.
 Colorful fruits and vegetables provide essential vitamins and minerals important for growth and development during childhood.

 Allowable Grains and Proteins

-Menus will offer specific amounts of whole grains and proteins.
-This is intended to make sure students are receiving age-appropriate, nutritionally-adequate meals that provide the right amount of energy from healthful food sources.
-We already offer a variety of whole grains on menus with items like whole grain pizza crust, rolls, muffins, pancakes, waffles and cereal.
+Menus offer specific amounts of whole grains and proteins.
+This practice is intended to make sure students are receiving age-appropriate, nutritionally-adequate meals that provide the right amount of energy from healthful food sources.
+Whole grains are included in a wide variety of menu items including pizza crust, rolls, muffins, pancakes, waffles and cereal.

-We will continue working with food manufacturers to lower sodium in products.
+We continue to work with food manufacturers to lower the amount of sodium included in their food products.
 Chartwells chefs and registered dietitians have worked to modify and develop creative new recipes using non-salt seasonings, herbs and tasty fresh foods.

 Menus by Age Groups

-New grade groups for menu planning will be aimed at ensuring students receive age-appropriate portions and nutrients.
-New calorie requirements will be implemented to align with these newly established grade groups.
+New grade groups for menu planning are aimed at ensuring students receive age-appropriate portions and nutrients.
+New calorie requirements have been implemented to align with these grade groups.

 On July 1, 2014, the USDA’s “Smart Snacks in School” nutrition standards went into effect in schools across the country.
 These requirements ensure that all foods and beverages available for sale to students in school, including snacks, are tasty and nutritious.
 The standards incorporate science-based nutrition guidelines and set limits on the amount of calories, sodium, fat and sugar included in items sold to students during the school day.
 Learn more about the Smart Snacks standards.